Mawiszus/TOAD-GUI/levels/originals/README.md

 The levels in this folder are taken from the VGLC: https://github.com/TheVGLC/TheVGLC

+Some levels were changed to make their tokens better fit the originals levels.

 Symbol Reference:
 - 'M': Mario Starting Position, not having it will force the engine to start at x = 0 and the first ground floor.
 - 'F': Mario finish line, not having it will force the engine to end at x = levelWidth and the first ground floor.